jconniff/iosdw1/README.md

 This is an iOS Swift demo application replicating Facebook App

-Time spent: 14.7 hours spent in total (plus 4 hours work on Dropbox homework prior to Thur. class)
+Time spent: 18.7 hours spent in total (4 hours of which was work on Dropbox homework prior to Thur. class)

 Completed user stories: